People may have chronic medical conditions, along with substance abuse.

 There are instances where a person has a relatively mild or easily controlled medical condition, and substance use disorder treatment can take precedence over treating the medical condition.

-For instance, many disorders that are the result of substance abuse like hypertension or diabetes may resolve to a great extent when the person gets control of their substance abuse and can maintain their abstinence.
+For instance, many disorders that are the result of substance abuse, like hypertension, may resolve to a great extent when the person gets control of substance abuse and can maintain their abstinence.

 However, all conditions should be addressed if the client is treated holistically.